Bergsma Gallery Press / Frequently Asked Questions

 What is a Giclee Print?

 The term "giclee print" connotes an elevation in printmaking technology.
 Images are generated from high resolution digital scans and printed with archival quality inks and watercolor fine art paper.
 The giclee printing process provides better color accuracy than other means of reproduction.
-Our giclee's (aka Limited Edition Prints) are hand signed and numbered.
-The edges are hand torn (aka deckled) and mounted on archival mats in museum quality frames.
+Our giclee's (aka Limited Edition Prints) are hand signed, numbered and matted with archival mats.

 What is a raw print?